 Thankfully it is no longer necessary to leave the bank of the Royal Canal and you can continue straight up to the Railway Bridges that span over the canal and Ossary Road.
 A total of 5 lines run over these bridges including the lines west to Maynooth and Sligo, the DART lines to Howth and Malahide as well as the lines onto Drogheda, Dundalk and Belfast.
 The first bridge was built in 1842, the second in 1903 and a later addition to the east carries a maintenance line for washing trains.

 Next we come to Effin Bridge which is named so for the difficulty and inconvenience in lifting it to let boats pass.
 The lifting bridge which carries a railway line over the canal sits on the level of the canal and is only raised several times a year to allow boats to pass.
-Scheduled lift dates for 2020 can be found on the Waterways Ireland page here.
+Scheduled lift dates for 2021 have yet to be announced however work has recently taken place by Irish Rail on the bridge replacing the timber under the tracks.

 A large ramp now lifts pedestrians and cyclists up from the Railway Bridges over the tracks at Effin Bridge to bring us level with Newcomen Bridge and the 1st Lock at the North Strand Road.